Logo Competition

 7th May 2025

-With judgment of the Supreme Court of Iceland was announced today Judgment of the Court of Appeal confirmed as of 26 September 2024.
+With judgment of the Supreme Court of Iceland A ruling of the Court of Appeal was delivered today.
+Court of Appeal Case no. 237:2023-confirmed as of 26 September 2024.
 In the judgment of the Court of Appeal, the Competition Authority was acquitted of Samskip hf.'s claim to annul the decision of the Competition Appeals Board, which had dismissed the company's complaint.

 The circumstances of the case were that Samskip appealed to the Competition Appeals Tribunal a provision in settlement that Eimskipafélag Íslands hf.
 (Eimskip) made with the Competition Authority on 16 June 2021.
 In the settlement, Eimskip admitted serious collusion with Samskip, agreed to pay a fine and undertook, among other things, to cease all commercial cooperation with Samskip.
 In the complaint, Samskip demanded that Eimskip's commitments to cease all business cooperation with Samskip be annulled.